ucc23/ucc/_clusters/theia3152.md

 UTI_C_lit: 0.33
 UTI_C_dup: 0.98
 UTI_summary: |
-    Theia 3152 is a poorly populated, very loose object of intermediate C3 quality.
+    <b>Theia 3152</b> is a poorly populated, very loose object of intermediate C3 quality.
+It is located at a moderate distance from the Sun, below the mid-plane.
 It was recently reported in the literature.This is a unique object, which shares a very small percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: #FFC300; font-weight: bold;">B</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 7.8